-The older, "classic" Thunderbird of days gone by can be found at car collector auctions, a market we do not participate in.
+The older, "classic" Thunderbird of days gone by can be found at car collector auctions, a market I'm not involved in.

 Under the hood is an aluminum, 3.9-liter, dual-overhead-cam V-8 engine that's good for 252 horsepower.
 It's paired with a a close-ratio 5-speed-automatic transmission.

-Standard features for the base Deluxe model include head and chest side-impact airbags, four-wheel antilock (ABS) disc brakes, leather upholstery, dual zone climate control, power windows, power door locks, power seats, a 15-inch leather-wrapped, 4-spoke steering wheel with audio and cruise controls, speed-sensitive wipers, an AM/FM radio/stereo system with a 6-disc CD changer and Ford's SecuriLock and passive anti-theft systems.
+Standard features for the base Deluxe model include head and chest side-impact airbags, four-wheel antilock (ABS) disc brakes, leather upholstery, dual zone climate control, power windows, power door locks, power seats, a 15-inch leather-wrapped, 4-spoke steering wheel with audio and cruise controls, speed-sensitive wipers, an AM/FM radio/stereo system with a 6-disc CD changer, and Ford's SecuriLock and passive anti-theft systems.

-2003: While the 3.9-liter V8 remained the same, it was given a 28 horsepower boost to 280.
+2003 Thunderbird: While the 3.9-liter V8 remained the same, it was given a 28 horsepower boost to 280.
 Also new was a manual-shift feature for the 5-speed automatic as well as some instrument cluster revisions.

-2004: There were only slight revisions for 2004, including restyled wheels, a standard univeral garage-dooe opener and the availability of a Light Sand interior trim package.
+2004 Thunderbird: There were only slight revisions for 2004, including restyled wheels, a standard univeral garage-dooe opener and the availability of a Light Sand interior trim package.

-2005: A 50th Anniversary model was offered with Cashmere metallic paint with a matching removable top and Medium Light Stone cloth convertible top and soft boot, special interior trim accents, 17-inch wheels with 16 spokes and a cashmere accented hub ring to match the paint, and a numbered commemorative plaque mounted inside the glove compartment.
+2005 Thunderbird: A 50th Anniversary model was offered with Cashmere metallic paint with a matching removable top and Medium Light Stone cloth convertible top and soft boot, special interior trim accents, 17-inch wheels with 16 spokes and a cashmere accented hub ring to match the paint, and a numbered commemorative plaque mounted inside the glove compartment.